martinmicunda/mm-mongoose-connection/README.md

 ## Configuration
 The `mm-mongoose-connection` module accept two arguments `config` and `callback`.
 The `config` objects must contains `dbURI` and `dbOptions` properties as you can see in usages below (see full list of `dbOptions` properties [here](http://mongoosejs.com/docs/connections.html)).
-The `callback` argument is optional and it's up to you if you want to start app the server after mongodb connection was open.
+The `callback` argument is optional and it's up to you if you want to start app the server after mongodb connection is open.
-> **Hint:** It's good practice to start app server after database connection was open.
+> **Hint:** It's good practice to start app server after database connection is open.

 ## Usage